HIIT Conditioning: Planning Strategies – Part 2

-This is the last part of the HIT Conditioning article series.
+This is the last part of the HIIT Conditioning article series.

 In the first part of the Planning Strategies, among other topics, I mostly focused on introduction to the Planning Strategies, Heuristics and Uncertainty, as well as the three types of analysis.